KonstantinosN00/DatabasesProject/README.md

 # Real Estate Database

 INSTALL INSTRUCTIONS
-(You can omit steps ii and iii and use the already uploaded database)
+(You can omit steps 2 and 3 and use the already uploaded database)

 1. Install python libraries pandas and pillow (pip install …)
 2. (optional) Execute create_tables.py (SQL script for table creation)